cormullion/Karnak.jl/docs/src/syntax.md

 ## Vertex labels and shapes

-### The `vertexlabels` argument
+### `vertexlabels`

 Use `vertexlabels` to choose the text to associate with each vertex.
-Supply a range, array of strings or numbers, a string, or a function.
+Supply a range, array of strings or numbers, a single string, or a function.

 This example draws all vertices, and numbers them from 1 to 6.